oleelnes/graphicsprogramming_exam/README.txt

 BLOCKOUT Game
 Exam for prog2002

-Version 0.6
+Version 0.7

-Date: 14/12/2021
+Date: 15/12/2021
-Time: 22:15
+Time: 11:35

-New in version 0.6:
+New in version 0.7:
-* Active block now descends one block further down the tunnel if seven seconds passes
+* Complex active blocks added -> not added to solid blocks yet.
-	- Every time it descends one block, the necessary collision detection functions are called in order to check whether or not it should solidify.
+	- Rotation mechanics not added yet.
-* Added some more sources
+* Source list updated

 How to run (visual studio):